 - To assist in implementing the changes, the CCG should provide support to GPs to implement the changes (including provision on materials to help answer patient queries/concerns)

-The full findings and detail of the recommendations can be found in the engagement report which is available here.
+The full findings and detail of the recommendations can be found in the engagement report [insert Engagement Report here]

 The findings from the CCG’s engagement work were highlighted in publicity to announce the implementation of the change on 1 October 2018.
 This took place via the media, social media and communication with stakeholders including Patient Participation Groups, with patients sign posted to the engagement report and supporting materials.